Panel recommends that U.S. officials not go to China's Olympics

 A National Security Council spokeswoman told Reuters on Wednesday that there had been no change in the administration’s stance on the issue.

-Nury Turkel, a Uighur American activist and a member of the commission, told Reuters he was disappointed the idea of a diplomatic boycott was still a matter for debate.
+Nury Turkel, a Uighur American lawyer and a member of the commission, told Reuters he was disappointed the idea of a diplomatic boycott was still a matter for debate.

 “It will be political suicide, I would think, for any politician with a right mind and a decent political stance to attend this because of the ongoing genocide,” Turkel said.